Frequently Asked Questions

 Q: What happens if I decide to cancel my monthly membership?

-A: If you cancel your monthly membership within the first 6 months (but after you’ve had the benefit of a comprehensive exam from me), you’ll be liable to me for an initial exam fee of $150 or the balance of the remaining membership payments for those first 6 months – whichever is less.
-Otherwise, it’s pretty simple: I stop billing you, and you stop being my patient at the end of the month.
-(If you are not billed because you have prepaid, you will be granted a prorated refund for any months of membership remaining.)
-Legally speaking, you have up to 30 days to find another physician after one of us gives the other notice; if you choose to use my services during this period then you will be charged for that month’s membership if you have not already paid for it.
+A: I stop billing you and you stop being my patient at the end of the month that you have paid for.
+Legally speaking, you have up to 30 days to find another physician after one of us gives the other notice.
+If you choose to use my services during this period, then you will be charged for that month’s membership if you have not already paid for it.

-Q: I like most of what I see, but I notice it said you’re into holistic and functional medicine.
-Those are things I think of as “woo”, and I don’t do “woo”.
+Q: I like most of what I see, but I noticed it said you’re into holistic and functional medicine.
+Those are things I think of as “woo woo,” and I don’t do “woo woo.”

 Q: What’s your take on alternative medicine practices like acupuncture, massage, meditation, Reiki, and homeopathy?